 Highlight: J.P.’s passion for and knowledge of the sea life is contagious.
 The kids love him.

 This beach reminds us of the Isla Iguana, an island in Panama, that is also teeming with wildlife, but few visit it because it’s remote and hard to get to.
 Unless, you happen to be on a Panama and Costa Rica Cruise with UnCruise Adventures

 UnCruise Sea of Cortez Cruise Day 3 – La Paz and Whale Sharks

 Since the grey whales have migrated northward, we head for La Paz, where the crew has received word that the whale sharks are congregating.
 After a short fifteen-minute ride on the glassy seas, we spot a school of whale sharks.

-While in La Paz, we enjoy walking along the malecón ocean front promenade, browsing the markets, and touring the churches and colorful street murals.
+While in La Paz, we enjoy walking along the malecón oceanfront promenade, browsing the markets, and touring the churches and colorful street murals.
 We stop for the best ice cream in town at La Fuente, where you can find interesting flavors such as tequila, lemon creme, and goat milk carmel.
-We also spend some time at the new Museo de la Ballena.
+We also spend some time at the Museo de la Ballena (now closed).
 The museum is a small but well-done museum dedicated to whales and marine conservation.
 As in anywhere in Baja, we don’t neglect to grab fresh fish tacos before we depart, this time at Rancho Viejo along the waterfront.

 Highlights: Whale sharks.
 La Fuente ice cream.